philipchench/rang-lang/README.md

 After scanning, the recursive-descent parser builds the syntax tree, which is represented by AST nodes starting with Program() as the root.
 The transpiler can then build a Python module AST from the Program()'s list of statements, and finally, the code is executed.
-The parser picks up basic syntax errors, while Python gets whatever is left, as Rang is technically an interpreted language.
+The parser picks up basic syntax errors, while Python picks up whatever is left, as Rang is technically an interpreted language.

 ## about Rang
 Rang is inspired by C syntax and can look quite similar to Javascript.
 A few things to note: module has the